tytionex/hw1/README.md

     - ./ulliststr_test

 3. Note:
-    - dat4 is testing if the there is a call to pop front/back, but Prof Reddekop says to ignore that edge case
+    - dat4 is testing if the there is a call to pop front/back on an empty node, but Prof Reddekop says to ignore that edge case
+    - undefined case